sparkfun/SparkFun_RTK_Everywhere_Firmware/docs/menu_tilt.md

 If the audible beeper is enabled, a long beep will be heard when the IMU starts calibration (by shaking).
 A short beep will be heard when the IMU completes calibration and Tilt Compensation is active.
 A short beep will continue every 10 seconds to let the user know Tilt Compensation is being applied.

+!!! info "Tilt Affects Point Altitude"
+During tilt compensation the reported location is that *of the tip of the pole*.
+If Tilt mode is exited for whatever reason, the reported location and altitude of the device will change significantly.
+It is recommended the user use, listen for, and confirm the audible beep before recording a point in order to avoid recording an inaccurate location and altitude.

 Tilt Compensation mode will be exited when the user short presses the power button, and a long beep will be heard.
 Additionally, Tilt Compensation mode will be exited if RTK Fix is lost.
 When this happens, the IMU will attempt to re-enter Tilt Compensation mode if RTK Fix is re-achieved.

 Tilt compensation mode can be entered using the following steps: